19hours/sg-statutes/Acts/Income Tax Act.md

 (4) In determining the income of an approved venture company which is exempt from tax or taxed at a concessionary rate under regulations made under subsection (1) for any year of assessment, there shall be deducted therefrom —

+(a) in the case of income which is exempt from tax, expenses allowable under this Act for that year of assessment which are attributable to that income;

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

-(a) expenses and donations allowable under this Act for that year of assessment which are attributable to that income;
+(aa) in the case of income which is taxed at a concessionary rate, expenses and donations allowable under this Act for that year of assessment which are attributable to that income;

+[Act 29 of 2012 wef 18 Y/A 2013 & Sub Ys/A]

 (b) any loss for that year of assessment arising from the disposal of any approved investments in Singapore or elsewhere;

 (c) any allowances for that year of assessment under section 19, 19A, 20, 21 or 22 attributable to that income notwithstanding that no claim for those allowances has been made; and

-(d) any balance of the expenses, losses and allowances referred to in paragraphs (a), (b) and (c) which have not been deducted in determining that income for any previous year of assessment.
+(d) any balance of the expenses, losses and allowances referred to in paragraphs (a), (aa), (b) and (c) which have not been deducted in determining that income for any previous year of assessment.

 [31/98]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

-(5) Any expenses, donations, allowances or losses referred to in subsection (4) shall only be deducted against the income of an approved venture company exempt from tax under regulations made under subsection (1) and shall not be available as a deduction against any other income of the company, except that any balance of the expenses, donations, allowances or losses remaining unabsorbed at the end of the tax exempt period of the company shall be available as a deduction against any other income of the company for the year of assessment which relates to the basis period in which the tax exemption ceases and for any subsequent year of assessment in accordance with section 23 or 37, as the case may be.
+(5) Any expenses, allowances or losses referred to in subsection (4) shall only be deducted against the income of an approved venture company exempt from tax under regulations made under subsection (1) and shall not be available as a deduction against any other income of the company, except that any balance of the expenses, allowances or losses remaining unabsorbed at the end of the tax exempt period of the company shall be available as a deduction against any other income of the company for the year of assessment which relates to the basis period in which the tax exemption ceases and for any subsequent year of assessment in accordance with section 23 or 37, as the case may be.

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (5A) Where the income of an approved venture company is taxed at a concessionary rate under regulations made under subsection (1) —